-I truly think that Panama City is a hidden gem.
-It’s really easy to get around (thanks to Uber being SO CHEAP) and people there are very friendly.
-They take US currency everywhere and so you can travel stress free with no international exchange fee if you are from the US.
+PS It’s really easy to get around (thanks to Uber being SO CHEAP) and the people there are very friendly.
+They take US currency everywhere and so you can travel stress-free with no international exchange fee if you are from the US.
 It’s also pretty cheap and beautiful.
 If you’re considering a trip to Panama… do it!

 Access my full packing guide for Panama by subscribing here.

 Want a hotel with an amazing rooftop pool?
 Check out the Panama City Best Western Zen Hotel.
 Affordable and incredible views.

 This is definitely one of your must-sees while in Panama City!
 Here is a misconception I want to clear up – Casco Viejo and Casco Antiguo refer to the same area.
 Viejo means old and this area is a UNESCO world heritage site that is totally worth visiting.
 I saw both online and thought they were a different spot – it’s all one area known by different names!

 The area is known for its colorful buildings and interesting, awesome restaurants.
 You can spend a whole day here going through shops, walking around looking at buildings, and eating delicious food.

 I highly recommend staying in this area too for a full experience.
 For cool souvenirs check out an area known as lover’s lane (along Casa del Soldado) and grab a mojito at Maisa.

 For awesome tacos and drinks, try out Tacos La Neta.
 There are several cathedrals to view, amazing streets to walk down, and rooftops to enjoy a sunset at.
 Tantalo has a beautiful rooftop that overlooks the old and new city.